KrisAirdancer/Calculator/README.md

 # Calculator

-A calculator built in Java as practice.
+A calculator I am currently builing in Java as a practice project.